MohamedKaraahmed/TaskApplication/README.md

 ## Project Overview

 Welcome to the Task Manager project!
-This console application provides various functionalities to manage your tasks efficiently.
-Below are the available commands along with their corresponding digits:
+This console application empowers users with various functionalities to efficiently manage tasks.
+Below are the key commands and their corresponding digits:

 1. **Add Task:** Add a new task to the list.
 Checks for existing tasks with the same title.